20twu/boredomaway/README.md

-# boredomaway
+# Boredomaway
-Just a website to stave off boredom.
+A playground to stave off boredom.